 two kits for sale in his own range.
 In his range was the 3 Provence Moulage Bristol 450s and some AC Bristols from different kit manufacturers.

-for other companies such as G.W Engineering and Minicar 43.
-Production apparently ceased in the last few years.
+by Ian Pickering.
+They also produce models for other companies such as G.W Engineering and Minicar 43.

 PREMIER CAR COLLECTION